Coffee, Coffee, Coffee

 Located on the western edge of Main Street, perfectly placed beside the LCBO, The Agrarian Market serves their namesake blend from Cherry Bomb coffee.
 Make sure to pick up some fresh breads and pastries to pair with your brew.

-The Vic has always been passionate about a good coffee.
-For the foreseeable future they will be doing takeaway drip coffee using Reunion Island beans, or partake in the coolest pivot in town and enjoy it as part of a drive-in breakfast.
+The Vic has always been passionate about a good coffee and their drip coffee using Reunion Island beans is carefully brewed.
+Partake in the coolest pivot in town and enjoy it as part of a drive-in breakfast.

 Right next door, the Bean Counter serves up locally roasted organic Fairtrade County Roasters and lovingly made in-house baked goodies.
 They also have the largest selection of specialty drinks and cold brews.
 Try their Mean Bean for a deliciously cool pick-me-up on scorching days.